Sierra Nevada Mountain Yellow-Legged Frog (Rana sierrae and Rana muscosa)

 Until recently, the mountain yellow-legged frog in the northern and central Sierra Nevada, and those in the mountains of southern California, were thought to be the same species.
 Today the Sierra Nevada mountain yellow-legged frog--specifically, those frogs north of Mather Pass--is recognized as a unique species, Rana sierrae.
 The species are thought to have diverged more than 2 million years ago.
 Both species are critically endangered with extinction.
 Surveys have shown that 93% of the R. sierrae and 95% of R. muscosa historical populations are now extinct.

 In 2003 the U.S. Fish and Wildlife Service (USFWS) determined that the Sierra Nevada population of the mountain yellow-legged frog should be protected under the Endangered Species Act, but that listing the species under the Act is "warranted but precluded" by the agency's backload of priorities and budget constraints.
 Subsequent legal action on behalf of the species resulted in a 2007 USFWS 12-month petition finding (see below, in Supporting Documents) that the mountain yellow-legged frog is still precluded from listing under the Endangered Species Act, basically due to the agency's lack of funds and priority allocation.
-This continued inaction through administrative delay is pushing the species closer to extinction throughout the Sierra Nevada.
+Such administrative delaying is pushing the species closer to extinction throughout the Sierra Nevada.

 For more information about the mountain yellow-legged frog, visit the mountain yellow-legged frog website of Dr. Roland Knapp, at http://www.mylfrog.info.